 Despite the fact that it looked like a snow storm out, I still visited Goryōkaku before returning to Tokyo.

-I'm just a Floridian tourists, I don't know what's the standard for 'dangerous snowfall level' so I just went with my animal instinct and just wing it.
+I'm just a Floridian tourists, I'm not familiar with the 'dangerous snowfall level' so I just went with my animal instinct and just wing it.

 Though it was freezing, I enjoyed the historical fort, the background, the architecture, the snow scene, and had lots of fun running and covering myself in the snow.
 Now I know exactly the feeling of puppies running into the snow for the first time.